 Practice new skills.
 A therapist might teach skills like mindfulness

 and calm breathing.
-You might

-therapy meetings, you might practice the skills you learn.
+In your therapy meetings, you might practice the skills you learn.

 Solve problems.
 Your therapist will ask how problems affect you